-On September 30, 2015, we completed our public offerings ("Offerings") and received aggregate subscription proceeds of approximately \$1.7 billion.
-In October 2015, we deregistered the unsold shares of our common stock under our previous registration statement on Form S-11, except for 20 million shares that we registered on Form S-3 under the Securities Exchange Act of 1933 with the SEC for the sale of additional shares of common stock through our distribution reinvestment plan ("Reinvestment Plan").
+We completed our public offerings ("Offerings") and in October 2015, we deregistered the unsold shares of our common stock under our previous registration statement on Form S-11, except for 20 million shares that we registered on Form S-3 under the Securities Exchange Act of 1933 with the SEC for the sale of additional shares of common stock through our distribution reinvestment plan ("Reinvestment Plan").
 As part of moving forward with the consideration of Possible Strategic Alternatives, as described below under "Possible Strategic Alternatives," effective July 11, 2018, we suspended our Reinvestment Plan and, effective with the suspension of our Reinvestment Plan, stockholders who were participants in our Reinvestment Plan now receive cash distributions instead of additional shares of our common stock.